seregazhuk/seregazhuk.github.io_old/_posts/2016-09-20-php-tumblr-downloader.md

 {% endhighlight %}

 This method is very simple.
 We loop through the blog by retrieving 20 (API limit) posts at a time.
 Every post then is handled with the `savePhotosFromPost` method.
 Every post of `photo` type has `photos` array.
-Each elemnt is an instance of *stdClass* class.
-We are interested in it's `original_size` propery.
-It contains also an instance of *stdClass* class with `url` property, which contains an url to the needed image:
+Each element is an instance of *stdClass* class.
+We are interested in its `original_size` property.
+It contains also an instance of the *stdClass* class with `url` property, which contains URL to the needed image:

 {% highlight php %}